 Selection and implementation of outcome-based program evaluation protocols to inform intervention decisions by advanced practice social workers.

 Integrative seminar to demonstrate readiness to practice social work at an advanced level in the student's area of specialization.
-A grade of B or better must be received in this course in order to complete requirements for the master’s degree.

 This course prepares students for entrance into Baylor's Advanced standing MSW Program.
 Introduces the mission of the program with an emphasis on integrated faith and social work practice, the strengths perspective, and building communities.
 Overviews the professional foundation to include human behavior and the social environment and social work practice with individuals, families, groups, communities, and organizations.